-Asset Purchase Agreement with Flexion Therapeutics, Inc.
+Asset Purchase Agreement with Flexion Therapeutics, Inc., which was subsequently acquired by Pacira Biosciences, Inc.

-On September 9, 2019, we entered into an asset purchase agreement with Flexion Therapeutics, Inc. pursuant to which Flexion acquired all rights with respect to our investigational compound XEN402 and a related compound, including certain regulatory documentation, intellectual property rights, reports, data and all quantities of XEN402 owned or controlled by us.
-XEN402 is a sodium channel inhibitor that we had previously developed with our collaborator, Teva Pharmaceuticals International GmbH and its affiliated entities.
+On September 9, 2019, we entered into an asset purchase agreement with Flexion pursuant to which Flexion acquired all rights with respect to our investigational compound XEN402 and a related compound, including certain regulatory documentation, intellectual property rights, reports, data and all quantities of XEN402 owned or controlled by us.
+XEN402 is a Nav1.7 sodium channel inhibitor that we had previously developed with our collaborator, Teva Pharmaceuticals International GmbH and its affiliated entities, or Teva.
 Pursuant to the terms of the agreement, Flexion also assumed certain liabilities relating to the purchased assets, including the obligation to pay a low single-digit percentage royalty to Teva on net sales of any approved products incorporating XEN402.
+Flexion paid an upfront purchase price of \$3.0 million for the purchased assets and a \$0.5 million milestone payment for the initiation of the first good laboratory practices, or GLP, toxicology study.
+In addition, in 2021, the FDA cleared the first IND application for FX301, an extended-release formulation of XEN402, and Flexion initiated a Phase 1b clinical trial, resulting in milestone payments of \$1.0 million and \$2.0 million, respectively, to us.

-Flexion paid an upfront purchase price of \$3.0 million for the purchased assets and a \$0.5 million milestone payment for the initiation of the first GLP toxicology study.
-In addition, a \$1.0 million milestone for FDA clearance of the first IND has been achieved in the first quarter of 2021.
-Pursuant to the terms of the agreement, we are eligible to receive additional payments for various CMC, development and regulatory milestones of up to \$7.0 million through initiation of a Phase 2 proof-of-concept clinical trial.
-In addition, following a successful proof-of-concept clinical trial, we would be eligible to receive additional clinical development and global regulatory approval milestone payments of up to \$40.75 million, commercialization milestone payments of up to \$75.0 million, as well as future royalties on sales of any approved products ranging from mid-single to low-double digit percentages, depending on the level of worldwide net sales.
+In November 2021, Pacira BioSciences completed its acquisition of Flexion, which included Flexion's global rights and liabilities related to developing and commercializing FX301, now known as PCRX301.
+Pursuant to the terms of the agreement, we are eligible for a development milestone payment of \$5.0 million upon initiation of a Phase 2 proof-of-concept clinical trial.
+Following a successful proof-of-concept clinical trial, we would be eligible to receive additional clinical development and global regulatory approval milestone payments of up to \$40.75 million, commercialization milestone payments of up to \$75.0 million, as well as future royalties on sales of any approved products ranging from mid-single to low-double digit percentages, depending on the level of worldwide net sales.

-The agreement contains customary representations, warranties and covenants, including a covenant by us not to develop a competing product for the treatment of post-surgical pain and a covenant by Flexion not to develop a product for the treatment of epilepsy incorporating XEN402.
+The agreement contains customary representations, warranties and covenants, including a covenant by us not to develop a competing product for the treatment of post-surgical pain and a covenant by Pacira BioSciences not to develop a product for the treatment of epilepsy incorporating XEN402.
 Each party has agreed, subject to certain conditions and limitations, to indemnify the other party for breaches of representations, warranties and covenants and for losses arising from certain assumed/excluded liabilities, as applicable.